burtonmsp/bmsp-m3/README.md

 # bmsp-m3
-BurtonMSP M3 Colors for WP
+BurtonMSP M3 Colors - WordPress Plugin

 We wanted a simple way to generate Material You colours for websites, but found that the official plugin didn't always play nicely with non-Gutenberg themes/builders.